benjaminjb/twitterblocker/README.md

 ###Tech Stack

 Built with:
-* JavaScript / jQuery
+* JavaScript and jQuery
-* HTML / CSS
+* HTML and CSS
 * chrome.extension.* API

 With special thanks to Mutation Observers.